protofy/erl_graylog_sender/README.md

 ```

 ### Notes:
-As of right now you cannot send messages compressed via TCP, due to graylog2 using \0 as message separator.
+As of right now you cannot send messages compressed via TCP, due to graylog using \0 as message separator.

 In singleton mode you should use send/1, stop/0, get_opt/1 and set_opt/2 to access the sender.
 Otherwise use send/2, stop/1, get_opt/2, set_opt/3.